(888) 383-HERS (4377)

 Installers place radiant barriers inside attics, as opposed to on the exterior roof itself.
 Essentially, the barriers consist of a highly reflective foil that is mounted to the underside of the roof.
 They are designed to provide a boundary between the exterior sun and the interior space by dispersing radiant heat.
 A designer could specify insulation on the underside of the roof as another alternative option.
 Both can achieve a similar result, which is to stop heat transfer at the source.

 Both radiant barriers and cool roofs share a common goal, to reduce energy waste.
 These energy-efficient designs have a plethora of advantages.
 Firstly, you are reducing your energy bills and HVAC loads by reducing unwanted heat transfer.
-Especially in California, this is crucial because of utility shut-offs and electricity rate increases during peak times.
+Especially in California, this is crucial because of utility shut-offs and electricity rate increases at peak times of the day.
 Secondly, they improve comfort by allowing greater temperature control.
 Not to mention the heat-related illnesses that these products can avoid in emergency situations without power.

 Title 24 Cool Roof and Radiant Barrier Requirements

-Your construction project may require cool roofs or radiant barriers.
+Your construction project may require a cool roof or radiant barrier.
 Therefore, you’ll need to consult your Title 24 report.
 If required, a HERS Rater will fill out an installer verification form to prove compliance.
 Locate Title 24 requirements within your approved plan set.
 If you need assistance with this, request help from your Title 24 consultant or the company in charge of installer verifications.
 Luckily, that is our job here at BarrierEnergy!

 When choosing materials, make sure to read the specification sheets thoroughly to assess that their efficiency ratings match the plans.
 Here is a link to the official cool roof directory straight from the Cool Roof Rating Council.